osbridge/openconferenceware/README.markdown

 Customization
 -------------

-You can customize the application's appearance and behavior by creating a theme, read the `themes/README.txt` file.
+Many features of OCW can be enabled or disabled to meet your event's needs.
+These can be toggled by editing flags in `config/settings.yml`.

-*WARNING:* If you are running a fork of this software, you should be able to customize everything by modifying the theme and config files.
-If you find yourself modifying anything else, you may be doing it wrong and should [get in touch](http://github.com/igal/) to discuss if we can figure out a way to make the platform more generic to support your needs.
+*WARNING:* If you are running a fork of this software, you should be able to customize everything by modifying the config files.
+If you find yourself modifying anything else, you may be doing it wrong and should [get in touch](http://github.com/osbridge/) to discuss if we can figure out a way to make the platform more generic to support your needs.

-*WARNING:* The methods and instance variables used within the theme's application layout are in a state of flux as the software evolves.
+*WARNING:* The methods and instance variables used within the application layout are in a state of flux as the software evolves.
 These will be stabilized for the eventual 1.0 release.
-In the meantime, please watch the changes made to the `bridgepdx` theme's layout and incorporate them into your own, e.g.:

-        git log -p themes/bridgepdx/layouts/application.html.erb

-Environmental variables
+Environment variables
 -----------------------

-You can alter the application's behavior by setting environmental variables.
-For example, to use the `bridgepdx` theme you can run:
+You can alter the application's behavior by setting environment variables.
+For example, to enable query tracing, you can run:

-    THEME=bridgepdx ./script/server
+    QUERYTRACE=1 ./script/server

-Application behavior is affected by these environmental variables:
+Application behavior is affected by these environment variables:

-- `THEME=foo` forces the system to use the `foo` theme.
-You can also put the name of the theme into the `config/theme.txt` file in `RAILS_ROOT`.
 - `NO_MIGRATION_CHECK=1` disables the check that ensures the database has had all the migrations applied.
 - `EXCEPTION_NOTIFIER=1` forces the exception notification system to run, it's only used by default in `production` and `preview` environments.
 - `EXCEPTION_EMAILS=1` forces the exception notification system to actually send emails, it's only not used by default in `test` and `development` environments.
 - `QUERYTRACE=1` provides logging that shows where each database query is done, handy for identifying unwanted queries.
 - `VERBOSE_LOAD=1` enables verbose logging of all `require` and `load` statements in the application.

-The "bridgepdx" theme's behavior is affected by these environmental variables:

 - `LOCALCSS=1` forces the use of local CSS files when using the `production` or `preview` environments, these default to using the CSS files on the production servers.
 - `WEBANALYTICS=1` forces the inclusion of web analytics tracking in the layout, this is enabled by default in the `production` environment.